jshvarts/MosbyMVP/conductor-lce-pull-to-refresh-viewstate/README.md

 ## Gradle

-Be sure to add `com.hannesdorfmann.mosby3:mvp` dependency.
+Be sure to add dependencies for `com.bluelinelabs:conductor` and `com.hannesdorfmann.mosby3` and `com.hannesdorfmann.mosby3:viewstate-conductor`.